sparkfabrik/company-playbook/content/organization/operations.md

 ### Project Roles

-Depending on seniority, attitude, achievement, and personal inclinations, SparkFabrik may propose people take over one or more of the following roles on a project.
+Depending on seniority, attitude, achievements, and personal inclinations, SparkFabrik may propose people take over one or more of the following roles on a project.
 Not all roles are accessible at all seniority levels and more junior employees should not expect to be assigned one.
 Being appointed a project role means **you earned the company's and teammates' trust**, you proved your **reliability** and you display a strong **customer orientation**.

-These roles are not mutually exclusive, even if covering all at the same time is usually unfeasible, and not all projects need all of these roles to be clearly appointed.
+These roles are not mutually exclusive - even if covering all at the same time is usually unfeasible - and not all projects need all of these roles to be clearly appointed.
 To better understand the relation between seniority level and project roles in terms of professional growth, visit the section on [career advancement](/working-at-sparkfabrik/career-advancement).

 #### Development area